JusticeIL/S-Emulator1/readme.md

 This project is a simple emulator for the S-language, developed as part of a university Java programming assignment.
 It includes:

-- A **console UI module** that provides the interactive menu, validates user input, and prints program output..
+- A (deprecated) **console UI module** that provides the interactive menu, validates user input, and prints program output.
+- A **GUI module** that provides an interactive GUI, handles user input, and displays program output better than a console.
 - An **engine module** that holds the emulator logic:
   - program representation (model).
   - instruction expansion.
+  - debugging, including breakpoints and step over functionality.
+  - instruction history representation.
+  - program execution.
+  - Highlighting labels and variables.
   - statistics.

 The architecture follows the **Model–View–Controller (MVC)** design pattern:
   - Model → Program data, instructions, and statistics (engine).
-  - View → Console-based user interface (console UI).
+  - View → **JavaFX**-based GUI.
   - Controller → Connects user actions in the UI with the engine logic.

 ---